pcbouman-eur/workshop-getting-started-cloud/_episodes/02-setup-vm.md

 As a first step, we will start a Virtual Machine in the cloud.
 In this example we will use Microsoft Azure, but if you use another provider (e.g. Amazon, Google) the procedure will be similar.
+A list of providers you can consider was provided in [the first lesson](../01-introduction/index.html#providers), but these steps should be quite similar for almost all cloud providers and hosters who offer Virtual Private Servers (VPS).

 ## Starting a new Virtual Machine